RebelToolbox/RebelDocumentation/tutorials/plugins/editor/making_plugins.rst

 several ways.
 Lots of functionality can be added to the editor with GDScript;
 it is a powerful way to create specialized editors without having to delve into C++ modules.

-You can make your own plugins to help yourself and share them in the `Asset Library <https://godotengine.org/asset-library/>`_ so that people can benefit from your work.